 - WebDriver directly communicates with the web browser and uses its native compatibility to automate.

 - WebDriver’s support doesn’t only limits in the periphery of traditional user actions.
-Instead it supports efficient handling mechanisms for complex user actions like dealing with dropdowns, Ajax calls, switching between windows, navigation, handling alerts etc.
+Instead, it supports efficient handling mechanisms for complex user actions like dealing with dropdowns, Ajax calls, switching between windows, navigation, handling alerts etc.

-- WebDriver is faster than other tools of Selenium Suite because it makes direct calls to browser without any external intervention.
+- WebDriver is faster than other tools of Selenium Suite because it makes direct calls to a browser without any external intervention.

-Next Tutorial #9: In the next tutorial, we would be discussing about the installation procedure to get started with WebDriver initiating from the scratch.
-We would also be discussing about the diverse range of drivers provided by WebDriver, each catering to different needs.
+Next Tutorial #9: In the next tutorial, we would be discussing the installation procedure to get started with WebDriver initiating from the scratch.
+We would also be discussing the diverse range of drivers provided by WebDriver, each catering to different needs.

 If you have any specific requests/queries about this or any other tutorial in this Selenium online training series, let us know in comments.